 Integrated management system: Creating synergies from diversity

-For an integrated management system (IMS), the multitude of management systems that companies have to manage today is combined and integrated as far as possible so that there is as little friction as possible and synergies are used optimally.
+For an integrated management system (IMS), the multitude of management systems that companies have to manage today are combined and integrated as far as possible so that there is as little friction as possible and synergies are used optimally.

 This means that the methods and instruments for complying with requirements from different areas are combined in a uniform structure.
 This serves corporate governance (management and monitoring of organizations) and is supported by a risk-based approach.